antarctica/bas-style-kit-docs/site/_components/image-copyright.md

 Use the `.bsk-image-copyright-attribution` class to specify the attribution information for the image or media item.

 {% alert info style=highlight %}
-This attribution can also include a link to purchase an image from the BAS Image Collection for example.
+This attribution can also include a link, for example to purchase an image from the BAS Image Collection
 {% endalert %}

 {% include snippets/topic-section-metadata.html